 TRIANGULAR SPIRAL

-In this spiral, the sequences a(n) = 6n + 1 and a(n) = 6n + 5 appeared again, but combined together.
-This combination occurred because at every even step of the spiral’s construction, the triangle rotates by 180° (some triangles are pointed upward, others downward).
+In this spiral, the sequences a(n) = 6*n + 1 and a(n) = 6*n + 5 appeared again, but combined into one.
+This combination occurred because, at every even step in the construction of the spiral, the triangle is rotated by 180° (some triangles are pointed upward, while others are pointed downward).